zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/connection/connection-gb.md

 5. Click **Submit**.

 In this lab, you created a trusted connection between Oracle GoldenGate and OCI GoldenGate using a self-signed certificate.
-You can now proceed to the next lab.
+You may now **proceed to the next lab**.

 ## Acknowledgements
 * **Author** - Jenny Chan, Consulting User Assistance Developer, Database User Assistance